alexandredsz/sentiment-analysis-anitta/README.md

 - **`data/`**: Folder containing the labeled data after collection.
 These data were labeled using the LabelStudio tool to create a dataset suitable for model training and evaluation.

-- **`model/`**: Folder where the trained model is saved.
-This directory contains the model files that are used for sentiment classification.

 - **`sentiment-analysis.ipynb`**: Notebook with the classifier implementation and other requirements of the project.
 It includes tweet analysis and the application of the sentiment classification model.

 ---